-Start Date: As soon as possible
+Start Date: negotiable, ideally September 2021 or as soon as possible thereafter

 Duration: 2 years